Louis Galen: USC and philanthropy

 Galen was a longtime fan of the USC Trojans, buying his first football season tickets in 1947.
 He never played sports for USC, but had been a fan since boyhood, when he worked at the Coliseum as a hot dog vendor at Trojan football games.
 He proposed to his wife in front of 3,000 people at a USC/Notre Dame football rally and had the wedding band perform Fight On at his wedding.
 He presented her a Spirit of Troy marching band helmet on their wedding day; it was his second marriage.
 Galen's marriage to his first wife, the former Dena Wallerstein, with whom he had three children, ended in divorce.

 In 1997, Galen suffered complications after heart surgery to replace a valve and was in a coma for 42 days; after he recovered he decided that he wanted to give away most of his money.
 Later that year, Galen and his wife donated $1.25 million to USC to establish a student-athlete dining and social activity hall.
 In 2000 he donated an additional $300,000 for a ceramics studio in the USC School of Fine Arts; he also endowed the Helene V. Galen Intermedia Lab.
+Galen endowed the Helene and Lou Galen Professorship of Neurology, housed within Keck Medical Center of USC's department of neurology.

 Galen's most notable donations were to build USC's on-campus basketball and volleyball arena: the 10,258 seat Galen Center, which opened on October 12, 2006.
 USC had planned to build a substantial on-campus basketball arena for over 100 years.
 As a student, Galen attended USC Men's Basketball games in the Shrine Auditorium and Pan-Pacific Auditorium and felt that the team required a better facility.
 After USC football quarterback Carson Palmer won the 2002 Heisman Trophy, Galen donated $10 million to move the development process forward.
 On August 28, 2003, Galen donated an additional $25 million to the project to have the building named after himself and his wife.
 The Galens upped their donation an additional $15 million to make sure that a connected practice facility would also bear their name, bringing the total donation to $50 million.

 In addition to USC, the Galens also contributed to the Palm Springs Art Museum, Eisenhower Medical Center, the Barbara Sinatra Children's Center, the McCallum Theatre, the Jewish Federation of Los Angeles, the Anti-Defamation League, Hebrew University and Cedars Sinai Medical Center.